If you’re thinking trends in business communication are just industry buzz, think again.

 For example, project management apps are among those tools that companies seem to be using more.

-The recent trends in communication also seem to point toward automation.
+The recent trends in business communication point toward automation.

 The automation in communication can include options like: